Selective School Past Papers & Practice Tests: Your Complete Guide

 - Note if you were too slow (timing issue) or confused (understanding issue)

-- Target the area that lost you the most marks
+- Target the section that lost you the most marks

 - Then retake the same paper